 5.1.
 History: Students describe the historical movements that influenced the development of the United States from pre-Columbian times up to 1800, with an emphasis on the American Revolution and the founding of the United States.

 Historical Knowledge - Ways of Life Before and After the Arrival of Europeans to 1610

 5.1.1.
 Identify and describe early cultures and settlements that existed in North America prior to contact with Europeans.

 5.1.3.
 Compare and contrast historic Indian groups of the West, Southwest, Northwest, Arctic and sub-Arctic, Great Plains, and Eastern Woodlands regions at the beginning of European exploration in the late fifteenth and sixteenth centuries.

 5.3.
 Geography: Students describe the influence of the Earth/sun relationship on climate and use global grid systems; identify regions; describe physical and cultural characteristics; and locate states, capitals and major physical features of the United States.
 They also explain the changing interaction of people with their environment in regions of the United States and show how the United States is related geographically to the rest of the world.

 5.3.4.
 Identify Native American Indian and colonial settlements on maps and explain the reasons for the locations of these places.

 5.4.
-Students will describe the productive resources and market relationships that influence the way people produce goods and services and earn a living in the United States in different historical periods.
+Economics: Students describe the productive resources and market relationships that influence the way people produce goods and services and earn a living in the United States in different historical periods.
 Students consider the importance of economic decision making and how people make economic choices that influence their future.